emca-it/OP5-Documentation/nsclient/docs/howto/nrpe.md

 And that is as hard as it gets all you need to do is figure out which arguments you want to use for the command and stack them all in a long line.

-## Nagios configuration
+## OP5 configuration

-Nagios configuration is in itself a whole chapter and this is just a quick peek on how you can do things.
+OP5 configuration is in itself a whole chapter and this is just a quick peek on how you can do things.
 First off there are a few concepts to understand:

 *   templates are the same as the corresponding item but they have a flag register = 0 which prevents them from being listed
 *   services are essentially checks (is check CPU)